-- Operate from 84 branches servicing 45 states and parts of Canada; Plan to add 5-7 branches/satellite locations during 2017 - Some opportunities for expansion within the Northeastern and Southeastern U.S. - Larger opportunities exist in Western U.S. and Eastern Canada.
+- Operate from 87 branches servicing 45 states and parts of Canada; Plan to add 5 new locations during 2018 - Some opportunities for expansion within the Northeastern and Southeastern U.S. - Larger opportunities exist in Western U.S. and Eastern Canada.